Last Updated on September 25, 2021

 - Add a squeeze of fresh lemon or lime juice over fish, baby vegetables and salads to give some zing and flavoring (plus vitamins!) to many dishes.
 Pro tip – this does wonders for tinned or canned fish, too.
 You can also use the zest of thoroughly-washed fruit, too.

 - Red Grapefruits are a sweeter variety than the normal white ones, and can be baked, making them juicy and sweet.
 Cut in half, top with sugar, cinnamon or maple syrup and bake at 200c / 400f for 15-20 minutes.
-Delicious AND healthy.
+Delicious – though omit the sugar/syrup for a healthy version, or if you have diabetes.

 - Always wash fruit properly, even though you don’t eat the skins of citrus fruit.
 This is because any bacteria on the skin of the fruit can be distributed throughout its center as the knife goes through it.
 Here’s a complete guide to washing fruit and veggies in pregnancy that might help.